UniversalDependencies/UD_Faroese-FarPaHC/not-to-release/index.md

   * Numerical expressions (including dates) are treated as single words and may contain punctuation or whitespace.
 Dot following the last digit of a number indicates an ordinal numeral in Faroese: *5.*, *1.1.1970*, *11:00*, *2.000*
   * Abbreviations are treated as single words: *m.a.*, *o.s.fr.*
 * Words with spaces are not used.
-* Imperative verbal form and cliticized verbal question form are treated as multi-word tokens and segmented to individual syntactic words.
+* Imperative verbal forms are treated as multi-word tokens and segmented to individual syntactic words.

 <!-- ---
 **Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
 Specify whether words with spaces and/or multiword tokens occur.
 Include links to further language-specific documentation if available. -->